Log in

 The UCAS site will also provide you with information as will the universities and colleges.

-Remember talk to the careers people, your family and if you are deciding on a profession such as medicine, law etc, find people who have made this choice recently and ask for advice.
+Remember to talk to the careers advisers, your family and, if you are deciding on a profession such as medicine, law etc, find people who have made this choice recently and ask for advice.
 All this information could make life much easier for you later on.